Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 ## Test the MTLS setup

-Here are several scenario you can use to test the MTLS setup with NGINX and APIM:
+Here are several scenarios you can use to test the MTLS setup with NGINX and APIM:

-* Configure both CA1 and CA2 in NGINX, APIM and ACP as described in the previous section.
+* Configure both CA1 and CA2 in NGINX, APIM, and ACP as described in the previous section.
-    * Use a simple curls command to test a call without cert and keys.
+    * Use a simple curl command to test a call without cert and keys.
         * `curl 'https://mtls-api-proxy.<domain-name>/healthcheck'`
-        * the call should return 400 with a SSL certificate error
+        * The call should return 400 with a SSL certificate error
-    * Use a simple curls command to test sending cert and key for TPP1 and TPP2.
+    * Use a simple curl command to test sending the cert and key for TPP1 and TPP2.
         * `curl 'https://mtls-api-proxy.<domain-name>/healthcheck' --cert tpp1.crt --key tpp1.key`
         * `curl 'https://mtls-api-proxy.<domain-name>/healthcheck' --cert tpp2.crt --key tpp2.key`
-        * the call should return 200 with status ok
+        * The call should return 200 with status ok
-* Configure only CA1 in NGINX, APIM and ACP as described in the previous section.
+* Configure only CA1 in NGINX, APIM, and ACP as described in the previous section.
-    * Use a simple curls command to test sending cert and key for TPP2.
+    * Use a simple curl command to test sending the cert and key for TPP2.
         * `curl 'https://mtls-api-proxy.<domain-name>/healthcheck' --cert tpp2.crt --key tpp2.key`
-        * the call should return 400 with a SSL certificate error
+        * The call should return 400 with a SSL certificate error

 You can do similar tests on ACP using the following curl command: